pthomain/dejavu/README.md

 --------

 By default, all HTTP/GSON/Retrofit exceptions thrown as part of the call are all converted to an `ApiError` which provides generic metadata about the cause of the error and allows for error catching/checking to be done on a single type of exception.
 This is done by `ApiErrorParser` which implements `Function<Throwable, ApiError>`.

-The function interface is needed for the cache manager to work properly and given a `Throwable` should return `true` if the argument is a network-related error or `false` otherwise.
+The `Function` interface is needed for the cache manager to work properly and given a `Throwable` should return `true` if the argument is a network-related error or `false` otherwise.

 If you want to use your own custom error parsing and POJO, for instance `MyCustomError`, then you need to define it as such: